wolfgangr/guntaPERL/README.md

 * `http://w.x.y.z/ext/daqdata.cgi?key=....` JSON live data
 * `http://w.x.y.z/par.cgi` skd. of exhaustive static config info, which seems loosly be related to the protocol...

-I started with the JSON API, because the format allowed an one-line-`wget`-command in `crontab` to collect log files.
+I started with the JSON API, because this is the ine documented, and the format allowed an one-line-`wget`-command in `crontab` to collect log files.
-It was until I started parsing, rrd logging and pretty printing when I found out that the **JSON API** delivered only a **subset** of the **newline API**.
+It was until I started parsing, rrd logging and pretty printing when I found out that the **JSON API** delivered only a **subset** of the data available at the **newline API**.
-While all parameters that refer to building installation are there (upper half of screenshot above), essential internal cauldron and chip feed information (botom of the picture) is missing.
+While all parameters that refer to building installation are there (upper half of screenshot above), essential internal cauldron and chip feed information (bottom of the picture) is missing.

 So I switched to the newline-API halfway during the project.
 Files tagged with `plain...` refer to the newline-API.